smartsendio/woocommerce/smart-send-logistics/readme.txt

 * Only install shipping methods ‘Pickup’ and ‘Private’ when installing the plugin
 * Remove carrier SwipBox
 * Adding Danish translation

+= 7.0.9 =
+* Adding method to create a normal and a return label at the same time
+* Adding support for vConnect All-in-one module
+* A few PHP fixes